mapbender/mapbender-documentation/en/elements/basic/map.rst

 In order to display all *Layersets* on the map, they have to be activated.
 Multiple selections are possible as well.
 De-selected layersets can function as an :ref:`overview`.
 In the example, *main* is displayed on the main map and *overview* as an overview map.

 The field *SRS* defines the coordinate reference system that is used at application start.
-In this example, the coordinate reference system EPSG:25832 or ETRS89/UTM Zone 32N was chosen.
+In this example, the coordinate reference system EPSG:3857 or WGS 84/Pseudo-Mercator was chosen.
 If the application should support other coordinate systems, simply add those in the *Other SRS* field.
-In this example, the following codes are used: EPSG:25833 (ETRS89/UTM Zone 33N), EPSG:31466 (DHDN/3-degree Gauss-Kruger Zone 2), EPSG:31467 (DHDN/3-degree Gauss-Kruger Zone 3), EPSG:3857 (WGS 84/Pseudo-Mercator) and EPSG:4326 (WGS 84).
+In this example, the following codes are used: EPSG:25832 (ETRS89/UTM Zone 32N), EPSG:25833 (ETRS89/UTM Zone 33N), EPSG:31466 (DHDN/3-degree Gauss-Krüger Zone 2), EPSG:31467 (DHDN/3-degree Gauss-Krüger Zone 3) and EPSG:4326 (WGS 84).

 The field *max.
 Extent* states the maximum zoomable extent of the map application.
 If there is data outside of the extent, it will not appear in the map.
 The field *start Extent* refers to the extent of the map that is visible when the application is started in the browser (in this example: the city of Bonn).